Booligoosh/playground-fe4Ulb6e/markdowns/welcome.md

 # HTML syntax for beginners

-> This post was orginially publised on [Code The Web][ctw], a blog and tutorial site for beginners to learn Web Development.
-You can [check it out here.][ctw]

 The syntax of a language is how it works.
 How to actually write it.
 Learn the HTML syntax below...

 The building blocks of HTML are called elements, and the building blocks of elements are tags.
 When they are put together, they make a website - sort of like atoms and subatomic particles (HTML elements are not related to scientific elements of course, just one of my weird analogies).
 Let's get started!